-The Company had \$485.0 million of availability under the revolving line of credit and had standby letters of credit outstanding of \$15.0 million related to security for the payment of claims required by its workers' compensation insurance program at March 31, 2020.
-In early April 2020, the Company borrowed \$100.0 million on the revolving line of credit to enhance its cash position in response to the potential impact of COVID-19 on the Company's future liquidity.
+The Company had \$485.6 million of availability under the revolving line of credit and had standby letters of credit outstanding of \$14.4 million related to security for the payment of claims required by its workers' compensation insurance program at June 30, 2020.
+In early April 2020, the Company borrowed \$100.0 million on the revolving line of credit to enhance its cash position in response to the potential impact of COVID-19 on the Company's future liquidity and subsequently repaid this amount in late May 2020.
 Borrowings under the revolving line of credit are subject to customary conditions precedent to borrowing.

-The Amended and Restated Credit Agreement requires quarterly term loan principal repayments of our Term Loan A facility ("TLA Facility") of \$7.1 million for June 30, 2020 to December 31, 2020, and \$9.5 million for March 31, 2021 to September 30, 2021, with the remaining principal balance of the TLA Facility due on the maturity date of November 30, 2021.
+The Amended and Restated Credit Agreement requires quarterly term loan principal repayments of our Term Loan A facility ("TLA Facility") of \$7.1 million for September 30, 2020 to December 31, 2020, and \$9.5 million for March 31, 2021 to September 30, 2021, with the remaining principal balance of the TLA Facility due on the maturity date of November 30, 2021.
 The Company is required to repay the Term Loan B facility Tranche B-3 (the "Tranche B-3 Facility") in equal quarterly installments of \$1.2 million on the last business day of each March, June, September and December, with the outstanding principal balance of the Tranche B-3 Facility of \$447.3 million due on February 11, 2022.
 The Company is required to repay the Term Loan B facility Tranche B-4 (the "Tranche B-4 Facility") in equal quarterly installments of approximately \$2.3 million on the last business day of each March, June, September and December, with the outstanding principal balance of the Tranche B-4 Facility of \$854.4 million due on February 16, 2023.

 Borrowings under the Amended and Restated Senior Credit Facility are guaranteed by each of the Company's wholly-owned domestic subsidiaries (other than certain excluded subsidiaries) and are secured by a lien on substantially all of the assets of the Company and such subsidiaries.
-Borrowings with respect to the TLA Facility and the Company's revolving credit facility (collectively, "Pro Rata Facilities") under the Amended and Restated Credit Agreement bear interest at a rate tied to Acadia's Consolidated Leverage Ratio (defined as consolidated funded debt net of up to \$50.0 million of unrestricted and unencumbered cash to consolidated EBITDA, in each case as defined in the Amended and Restated Credit Agreement).
-The Applicable Rate (as defined in the Amended and Restated Credit Agreement) for the Pro Rata Facilities was 2.50% for Eurodollar Rate Loans (as defined in the Amended and Restated Credit Agreement) at March 31, 2020.
-Eurodollar Rate Loans with respect to the Pro Rata Facilities bear interest at the Applicable Rate plus the Eurodollar Rate (as defined in the Amended and Restated Credit Agreement) (based upon the LIBOR Rate (as defined in the Amended and Restated Credit Agreement) for the Pro Rata Facilities bear interest at the Applicable Rate plus the Eurodollar Rate (as defined in the Amended and Restated Credit Agreement) at March 31, 2020.
-Eurodollar Rate Loans with respect to the Pro Rata Facilities bear interest at the Applicable Rate plus the Eurodollar Rate (as defined in the Amended and Restated Credit Agreement) (based upon the LIBOR Rate (as defined in the Amended and Restated Credit Agreement) of the interest rate period).
-Base Rate Loans with respect to the Pro Rata Facilities bear interest at the Applicable Rate plus the highest of (i) the federal funds rate plus 0.50%, (ii) the prime rate and (iii) the Eurodollar Rate plus 1.00%.
-At March 31, 2020, the Pro Rata Facilities bore interest at a rate of LIBOR plus 2.50%.
-In addition, the Company is required to pay a commitment fee on undrawn
+Borrowings with respect to the TLA Facility and the Company's revolving credit facility (collectively, "Pro Rata Facilities") under the Amended and Restated Credit Agreement bear interest at a rate tied to the Company's Consolidated Leverage Ratio (defined as consolidated funded debt net of up to \$50.0 million of unrestricted and unencumbered cash to consolidated EBITDA).
+The Applicable Rate for the Pro Rata Facilities was 2.50% for Eurodollar Rate Loans and 1.50% for Base Rate Loans at June 30, 2020.
+Eurodollar Rate Loans with respect to the Pro Rata Facilities bear interest at the Applicable Rate plus the Eurodollar Rate plus the highest of (i) the federal funds rate plus 0.50%, (ii) the prime rate and (iii) the Eurodollar Rate plus 1.00%.
+At June 30, 2020, the Pro Rata Facilities bore interest at a rate of LIBOR plus 2.50%.
+In addition, the Company is required to pay a commitment fee on undrawn amounts under the revolving line of credit.